tastern-waterousco/web-app-runner/README.md

 	curl -d token=<appkey> http://127.0.0.1:<port>/shutdown

 Where appkey is defined in options and the port is the current listening port.
 Alternatively, you can find the PID by looking in the logs and send a kill signal (-2 or -9).
+There is also a convenient script in the bin folder that will stop a service, daemon or not as long as it's run from the origin server like this:

+	./bin/stop.js

 #### Dynamic Configuration Example